de-centralized-systems/sssmp/docs/Specification.md

 - One or more parties deliberately crafts correct-looking shares with invalid share values to prevent the recovering entity to learn the originally shared secret.

-In both cases, the recovery process would silently return some recovered secret, which is different to the secret originally shared, when no additional countermeasures are implemented.
+In both cases the recovery process would fail silently resulting in a recovered secret that is different to the secret originally shared, if no additional countermeasures are implemented.
-It is strongly desirable to detect, and potentially be able to recover from, these scenarios.
+It is highly desirable to detect, and potentially be able to recover from, these scenarios.
-Therefore, this specification includes a checksum mechanism, by deriving this last coefficient for the secret sharing polynomial is a special way.
+Therefore, this specification includes a checksum mechanism, by deriving the last coefficient of the secret sharing polynomial in a specific way.
 While there are many different approaches to cover these scenarios, the approach used in this specification achieves a range of desirable properties while minimizing potential drawbacks:
  - For the sharing process, only a minor modification to the way the last secret sharing coefficients are derived is needed.
  - The recovery process is unchanged compared to classical SSS and independent of the verification process of the included checksum.
  - The size of the generated shares does not increase and is equal to the size of the secret to be shared.
- - A low false negative rate of $2^{-64}$, where a invalid recovered secret can pass the verification process unnoticed.
+ - It has a low false negative rate of $2^{-64}$, where an invalid recovered secret may pass the checksum verification process unnoticed.

-A theoretical drawback is the lost of information theoretical security as the value of $c_{t - 1}$  includes a $64$ bit checksum, derived cryptographically from (i) the secret to shared and
+A theoretical drawback is the loss of information theoretical security as the value of $c_{t - 1}$  includes a $64$ bit checksum, derived cryptographically from (i) the secret to shared and
 (ii) at least 64 additional bits of entropy.